Kazakhstan leader: Constitutional order restored amid unrest | Law-Order

 The president of Kazakhstan on Friday declared that constitutional order was "mainly restored" after the country was engulfed in unprecedented unrest in recent days.

-Protests have turned extremely violent, with government buildings set ablaze and more than a dozen law enforcement officers killed.
+Protests have turned extremely violent, with government buildings set ablaze and scores of protesters and more than a dozen law enforcement officers killed.
+Internet across the country has been shut down, and two airports closed, including one in Almaty, the country's largest city.

+In a concession, the government on Thursday announced a 180-day price cap on vehicle fuel and a moratorium on utility rate increases.
+Tokayev has vacillated between trying to mollify the protesters, including accepting the resignation of his government, and promising harsh measures to quell the unrest, which he blamed on "terrorist bands."
+In what was seen as one such measure, the president has called on a Russia-led military alliance for help.

+The alliance, the Collective Security Treaty Organization, includes the former Soviet republics of Kazakhstan, Belarus, Armenia, Tajikistan, and Kyrgyzstan and has started deploying troops to Kazakhstan for a peacekeeping mission.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)